Documentation

 ActionDescription

-removeRemove item by variant_id
+removeRemove item by id (variant ID)

 updateUpdate item quantity